nporteschaikin/NPCFFB/README.md

 ## Draft

-The draft is held on **any date after August 15 of each year**; unanimous participation is required.
+The draft is scheduled yearly to take place on **any date after August 15 and before the date of the first regular season game**; unanimous participation is required.

 ### Order